tarsil/django-boilerplate/README.md

 Django Docker Boilerplate - Django Rest Framework with Redis, RabbitMQ and Celery
 ===============================================================================

-## Notice
+# Notice
-- This boilerplate soon will be out of maintenance as Django is moving towards python 3 support and Django 2
+- This boilerplate is no longer supported.
+Thank you very much for the contribution and it's now only supported the second version [Here](https://github.com/tiagoarasilva/django2-boilerplate)

 ## Note